jftuga/sqs_clipboard/README.md

 # sqs_clipboard
 Use AWS SQS as a clipboard to copy and paste across different systems and platforms.
 Clipboard contents are encrypted in transit and at rest.

+Binaries for Windows, MacOS, and Linux can be found on the [Releases Page](https://github.com/jftuga/sqs_clipboard/releases).
 ___

 **Description**